kondratyev-nv/training/README.md

 ### C++

-To build from VSCode open cpp directory (`code ./cpp/`) and run build task.
+To build from VSCode open cpp directory (`code cpp`) and run build task.
 To run tests after build execute test task.

 #### Linux

 On Linux gcc-5 and g++-5 are required.
 To build and run tests from the console go to the cpp directory (`cd ./cpp/`) and run `./build.sh` or

     mkdir -p build
-    cd build/
+    cd build
-    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    cmake -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles" ..
-    make
-    ./training_test
+    cmake --build .
+    ctest -VV

+To build and run tests with coverage use `./build_with_coverage.sh`.

 #### Windows

 MinGW 6.3.0 (with packages mingw-developer-toolkit, mingw32-base, mingw32-gcc-g++, msys-base and mingw32-pthreads-w32) and CMake are required.
 Pathes to the CMake and MinGW binaries should be in your PATH variable.
 Also for VSCode IntelliSense to work environment variable MINGW_PATH need to be specified and should point to MinGW installation directory (C:\\MinGW by default).
-To build and run tests from command line
+To build and run tests from the command line go to the cpp directory (`cd .\cpp`) and run `.\build.bat` or

     if not exist build mkdir build
     cd build
-    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    cmake -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles" ..
-    make
-    .\training_test
+    cmake --build .
+    ctest -VV

 ## Currently solved challenges